Anwar11234/E-Commerce-Platform-Data-Warehouse/readme.md

 #### How long are the delay for delivery / shipping process in each state?

 Delay for delivery can be defined as either:
-- The number of days between order date and delivery date.
+- The number of days between delivery date and estimated time delivery.
 In this case the answer will be:
 ```sql
     SELECT
         customer_state,